maniaplanet/documentation/08.maniascript/02.create-a-basic-shootmania-game-mode/docs.md

   		Events::Valid(Event);
   	}

-When a player loses all his armors (when he is eliminated), we remove one point from his score.
+When a player loses all their armors (when they are eliminated), we remove one point from their score.
 Then with `Events::Valid(Event)` we tell the server that the event has been processed.

     // ---------------------------------- //
     // On hit